-Series 2013 Loans are secured by a continuing security interest in the Association's right, title, and interest in personal property as defined in the Security Agreement with CIEDB, and are guaranteed by the Foundation, as defined in the Guaranty Agreement between the Foundation, First Republic Bank and CIEDB.
+Series 2013 Loans are secured by a continuing security interest in the Association's right, title, and interest in personal property as defined in the Security Agreement with CIEDB, and are guaranteed by the Foundation, as defined in the Guaranty Agreement between the Foundation, the bank and CIEDB.

-As guarantor, the Foundation guarantees the due and punctual payment of any and all amounts due pursuant to the Master Loan Agreement relating to the Series 2013 Loans among First Republic Bank, CIEDB and the Ballet.
+As guarantor, the Foundation guarantees the due and punctual payment of any and all amounts due pursuant to the Master Loan Agreement relating to the Series 2013 Loans.

 Interest payments are payable and due on the first of each month.
-Interest expense related to loans payable for the year ended June 30, 2023, was approximately \$1,289.
-In connection with the Master Loan Agreement with First Republic Bank for the Series 2013 Loans, the Ballet was required to be and was in compliance with certain financial covenants as of June 30, 2023.
+Interest expense related to loans payable for the year ended June 30, 2024, was approximately \$1,492.
+In connection with the Master Loan Agreement for the Series 2013 Loans, the Ballet was required to be and was in compliance with certain financial covenants as of June 30, 2024.